Kutaisi: Climate

 Average annual precipitation is around 1500 mm.
 Rain may fall in every season of the year.
 The city often experiences heavy, wet snowfall (snowfall of 30 cm or more per single snowstorm is not uncommon) in the winter, but the snow cover usually does not last for more than a week.
+There are roughly 15.5 days a year with snow depth.
 Kutaisi experiences powerful easterly winds in the summer which descend from the nearby mountains.

-Population
+Demographics

 Administrative division

-There are 12 administrative units in Kutaisi:
+There are 13 administrative units in Kutaisi: